MolSSI-Education/python_scripting_cms/_episodes/10-github.md

 Click Create repository.

+We now have an empty spot on GitHub where we can put a copy of our code.
 On the next page, GitHub now very helpfully gives us directions for how to get our code on GitHub.
 The most relevant set of instructions for our current situation is the third set **push an existing repository from the command line**.

 > ## Local and Remote Repositories
 > We are using the word "repository" here to refer to both the local copy of the code on your machine, and to the